bisforboman/exjobb/Weekly/week48.md

 ### Tasks

-* A draft for a "decentralized disjunctive distributed"-network is uploaded under "Models/Variations"
+* A draft for a "decentralized disjunctive distributed"-network is uploaded: "Models/Variations/dec_disj_dist.pml"

 ### Thesis